jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-5.md

 #### Your turn: Challenge 2
 Here is a link to the [beaches summary in wide format](https://github.com/jenrichmond/RLadiesSydney-blogdown/blob/master/csv/beachbugs_wide.csv)

-- download the data and put it in your data folder
+- download the [data]((https://github.com/jenrichmond/RLadiesSydney-blogdown/blob/master/csv/beachbugs_wide.csv)) and put it in your data folder
 - open a new script
 - load library tidyverse
 - use `here` and `read_csv` to read the beaches data (go back to Basic Basics if you've forgotten how this works)
-- use `gather` to convert the beaches data from wide to long
+- use `pivot_longer` to convert the beaches data from wide to long

-In this screencast, I walk you through how to use `gather` and `spread` using the sydneybeaches data.
+In this screencast, I walk you through how to use `pivot_longer` to make the wide beaches data long.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vu_ePf3sA1E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In this one, learn how to use `pivot_wider` to make long beaches data wide.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Pkdr5vFHhaU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/WjtEDIGiSKE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Example 3: A tricky one

 The bakers data and beaches data are relatively simple.
-What happens if there is more that one condition that you are trying to gather across?
+What happens if there is more that one condition that you are trying to pivot across?

 This sampling frames dataset comes from an experiment from [Dani Navarro's](https://twitter.com/djnavarro) lab.
 In this study, each participant made reasoning judgements about items either based on a category or property (condition).
 They made repeated judgements after being given a small, medium, and large "samples" of information.
 For each of these sampling conditions, there were 7 different items that participants made a judgement about.